amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

   }
 ```

-However, considering that `addCol`, `deleteCol`, etc, all return the same _kind_ of function perhaps there's
+However, considering that `addCol`, `deleteCol`, etc, all return the same _kind_ of function perhaps there is
-a way to avoid a bit of repetition.
+a way to avoid a bit repeating the last `return` at the end of each branch.

 Luckily we can use [ts-pattern](https://github.com/gvergnaud/ts-pattern) for that: